chtgit070920/mySoft/README.md

 #introduction
-these are my commonly used software.
+these are my commonly used softwares.